Online Nursing Practice

 - Completion of an application for admission.

-- Official documentation of the actual number of verified clinical hours completed during the master's program of study within 10 weeks after the initial start date.
+- Submission of official documentation of the actual number of verified clinical hours completed during the post-baccalaureate program of study within 10 weeks after the initial start date.
 This requirement may come in the form of the credentialing documents used to verify the hours for certification examination or a statement from the graduate degree-granting institution verifying the actual number of hours completed during the master's program.

-- Submission of official transcripts from all post-secondary institutions attended within 10 weeks after the initial start date.
+- Submission of official transcripts from all post-secondary institutions attended within 5 weeks* of the class start date.

-- Applicants for whom English is a Second Language (ESL) must submit a minimum paper-based TOEFL (Test of English as a Foreign Language) score of 600 or the electronic-based score of 250 to be considered for the program.
+- Submission of a minimum paper-based TOEFL (Test of English as a Foreign Language) score of 600 or the electronic-based score of 250 for applicants for whom English is a Second Language (ESL).

 Once all required admissions documents and information are submitted, the application will be reviewed and evaluated for an admission decision.